On the $p$-supports of a holonomic $\mathcal{D}$-module: Lagrangianity

-Let $S$ be an integral scheme dominant and of finite type over $\mathbb{Z}$, let $X$ be a smooth $S$-scheme of relative dimension $n$ and let $M$ be a coherent left $D_{X/S}$-module.
-Suppose that the fiber of $M$ at the generic point of $S$ is a holonomic left $\mathcal{D}$-module.
-Then there is a dense open subset $U$ of $S$ such that the $p$-support of the fiber of $M$ at each closed point $u$ of $U$ is a lagrangian subscheme of $(T^*(X'_u),\omega_{X'_u})$.
+\begin{lmm} Let $S$ be an integral scheme over a field $L$ of characteristic $0.$ Let $\frak{M}$ be a smooth $S$-scheme, let $Z \subset \frak{M}$ be a subscheme which is a reduced, flat and surjective $S$-scheme of relative dimension $d,$ and let $\alpha$ be a relative differential form on $\frak{M}$ over $S.$ Assume that the restriction of $\alpha$ to the smooth locus of the generic fibre of $Z$ vanishes and that $S$ is the spectrum of a Dedekind ring.
+Then the restriction of $\alpha$ to the smooth locus of the reduced scheme associated to every closed fibre of $Z$ vanishes.\end{lmm}